The Technology Curriculum Area is well organised, forward-thinking and practically based.

 Key Stage 4

-GCSE Resistant Materials over a three year period consists of Focused Practical Tasks (FPT's); short tasks with specific teaching point of development.
+GCSE Design and technology over a three-year period consists of Focused Practical Tasks (FPT's); short tasks with specific teaching point of development.
 Design and make Assignments (DMA's); longer tasks developing student's capabilities within design and make in specialist areas.
-These are all building up to the students completing a controlled assessment work 60% of their GCSE and a 2hr written theoretical exam paper worth 40%.
+Alongside this is a theory programme designed to enable students to successfully apply their theory knowledge in the exam.
+This is all building up to the students completing a non-exam assessment worth 50% of their GCSE and a 2hr written theoretical exam paper worth 50%.

 Teachers offer their skills and supervision either during the lunch break or after school allowing students to further their skills with a range of fun activities.